Labuan Bajo: Tourism development

-Stating that tourism development as having a great impact on the local economy is certainly true, but not necessarily positive.
+Stating that tourism development has caused a great impact on the local economy is certainly true, but not necessarily positive.
 A 2023 documentary by Dandhy Laksono has highlighted problems such as marginalization of local people, denial of indigenous peoples' rights, privatization of coastal areas and water resources, destruction of forests, control by big business players with strong political connections, and the resistance by residents to defend their living space.
 Thus tourism developments in Labuan Bajo offers little benefit to the local people; they are designed for outsiders and the interests of local residents are neglected.
 One tourist guide observed that "several corporations have obtained permits to open hotels and resorts over hundreds of hectares.
 One day big companies will control Komodo Island"; and he predicts that "ten years from now (2023), the Ata Modo indigenous people that inhabit Komodo Island will be reduced to living in cramped spaces."
 Those people have lived on Komodo island for over a thousand years, but in the name of tourism development the gouvernment has declared them to be "wild settlers" and wants them out: in the national park, "There will be no human rights, only animal rights," says governor Victor Laiskodat Which raises questions about the existence of the luxury Komodo resort (Note: Komodo resort on Sebayur Besar island is owned by PT Delos International Bali and J&J Neptune Alliance Limited, who also cover (independently of conjointly) the trademarks Komodo Resort, Komodo Sea Dragon, Neptune Scuba Diving, Hilltop Komodo Resort, Neptune One, Neptune Liveaboards and others.) on Sebayur Besar island.

 Land speculation and sell-out is rife.

 In regard to employment, tourism development has created job opportunities for the local population;